NASA-GISS/spack/lib/spack/docs/spackenv.rst

   - concspec # Spec from spec.yaml
   - path # path where this spec was installed
   - installed # whether this spec is actually installed anymore
-  - ref_counts # number of packages that still need this one, separated by envid.
-(Eg: {envid: refcount})
+  - ref_counts # number of packages that still need this one, separated by specsetid.
+(Eg: {specsetid: refcount})
-  - ref_count  # Sum of ref_counts across all envids
+  - ref_count  # Sum of ref_counts across all specsetids

 * Install Tree: A set of installed packages.

 Spack Server
 ------------

-Spack Environments are intended to work in a multi-user environment.
+Spec Sets are intended to work in a multi-user environment.
 To that end, Spack functionality is separated into a "Spack Server" and "Spack Client" (or just "Spack).
 For now, the Spack Server will simply be an API within Spack; later, it could be separated out into a